 Clinical Requirements-In addition to the department's requirements for enrollment in and progression through clinical practicum, each degree candidate must complete a minimum of 45 credit-hours of clinic practicum including a fourth-year, full-time externship.
 The students must have clinical experience at three or more distinct clinic sites.
 Students will complete more than 2,000 hours of clinic activity including the fourth-year externship.
-The department's guidelines regarding progression through the clinic pertain to the Au.D. degree with the exception of #4, the sequence of clinical competency levels.
-Au.D. students and supervisors document clinical competence goals and track student progression as goals are exceeded, met, or not met.
+The department's guidelines regarding progression through the clinic pertain to the Au.D. degree with the exception of #4, the sequence of clinical competence goals and track student progression as goals are exceeded, met, or not met.
 No levels of progression are completed; rather levels of competence are assessed across the clinical activities that comprise audiological practice.